Foreign policy: History

 The idea of long-term management of relationships followed the development of professional diplomatic corps that managed diplomacy.

 In the 18th century, due to extreme turbulence in European diplomacy and ongoing conflicts, the practice of diplomacy was often fragmented by the necessity to deal with isolated issues, termed "affairs".
 Therefore, while domestic management of such issues was termed civil affairs (peasant riots, treasury shortfalls, and court intrigues), the term foreign affairs was applied to the management of temporary issues outside the sovereign realm.
 This term remained in widespread use in the English-speaking states into the 20th century, and remains the name of departments in several states that manage foreign relations.
 Although originally intended to describe short term management of a specific concern, these departments now manage all day-to-day and long-term international relations among states.

 Think tanks are occasionally employed by government foreign relations organizations to provide research and advocacy in the development of foreign policy proposals, alternatives to existing policy, or to provide analytical assessments of evolving relationships.

 Objectives

 Several objectives may motivate a government's foreign policy.
 Foreign policy may be directed for defense and security, for economic benefit, or to provide assistance to states that need it.
 All foreign policy objectives are interconnected and contribute to a single, comprehensive foreign policy for each state.
 Unlike domestic policy, foreign policy issues often arise suddenly in response to developments and major events in foreign countries.
+The objectives of foreign policy can be aligned with the median voter preferences.